-- 1. Sabrient leverages a process-driven methodology developed by former engineers and forensic accountants to build quantitative, fundamentals-based, multifactor models and a "quantamental" (quantitative screen plus fundamental review & selection) approach. - 2.
-The majority (37 of 60, or 62%) of Sabrient portfolios created since major process enhancements were implemented in December 2019 have outperformed or stayed close to their benchmarks (gross total return), despite narrow market breadth dominated by the Magnificent Seven (MAG-7) stocks that has made the cap-weighted S&P 500 (SPY) hard to beat.
+- 1. Sabrient leverages a process-driven methodology developed by former engineers and forensic accountants to build quantitative, fundamentals-based, multifactor models and a "quantamental"(quantitative screen plus fundamental review & selection) approach. - The majority (37 of 60, or 62%) of Sabrient portfolios created since major process enhancements were implemented in December 2019 have outperformed or stayed close to their benchmarks (gross total return), despite narrow market breadth dominated by the Magnificent Seven (MAG-7) stocks that has made the cap-weighted S&P 500 (SPY) hard to beat.
 Sabrient portfolios include Baker's Dozen, Dividend, Small Cap Growth, and Forward Looking Value.
-Small Cap Growth has a 72% win rate vs. the Russell 2000. - 3.
-The new Q3 2024 Baker's Dozen launched 7/19/2024 with 13 concentrated positions and a large-cap bias (7 of 13) and some titans (NVDA, NFLX, and GM).
-It offers potential "rocket fuel" for outsized gains. - 4.
+Small Cap Growth has a 72% win rate vs. the Russell 2000. - The Q2 2024 Baker's Dozen launched 4/19/2024 with 13 concentrated positions and a small-mid-cap bias (9 of 13) but also some titans (NVDA, AMZN, and NFLX).
+It offers potential "rocket fuel" for outsized gains.
+The new Q3 2024 Baker's Dozen launches on 7/19. - 4.
 The annual Forward Looking Value 12 launches on 7/31.
-FLV 11 launched last year on 7/24/2023 and was outperforming the SPY through Q1, but extreme Growth/Value performance divergence during Q2 set it back (but recent rotation has allowed some recovery). - 5.
+FLV 11 launched last year on 7/24/2023 and was outperforming the SPY through Q1 2024, but the extreme performance divergence of Growth over Value during Q2 set it back, given its value bias. - 5.
 The latest Small Cap Growth 42 launched on 5/1/2024.
 It provides an alpha-seeking alternative to a passive position in the Russell 2000 for small-cap exposure, as small caps may be poised to outperform. - 6.
 The latest Dividend 48 launched on 5/23/2024.
 It employs a GARP & Income strategy that seeks capital appreciation from quality companies with a solid growth history and reliable dividends.
-It pays a current yield of 3.5%. - 7.
+It pays a current yield of 3.7%. - 7.
 A key proprietary alpha factor is our Earnings Quality Rank (EQR), a pure accounting-based risk assessment signal used in all our portfolio strategies.
 It is also licensed to the First Trust Long-Short ETF (FTLS) as a prescreen. - 8.
 Today, the stock market displays extreme performance and valuation divergences in Large over Small-Mid Caps, Growth over Value, and the Technology sector over all others.
 This suggests an imminent broadening into other market segments. - 9.
 Rather than investing in the passive indexes, investors may be better served by active stock selection that seeks to identify underthe-radar and undervalued gems primed for strong performance.
 This should be favorable for Sabrient's portfolios, which provide exposure to Value, Quality, Growth, and Size factors and to both secular and cyclical growth trends.